-Ingratitude however, arises from a lack of vision–an inability to see life as a pure gift.
-I spend my time wanting what others have, wishing I was somewhere else, with someone else, doing something else.
+Ingratitude, however, arises from a lack of vision–an inability to see life as a pure gift.
+When in this mental state, I spend my time wanting what others have, wishing I was somewhere else, with someone else, doing something else.
 In any given moment I can become the victim of the delusion that if something would change, I would be happy and content.

 Gratitude from Love

-Gratitude, like all virtue, originates and flows from love.
-And love is born of trusting and relying on a God who actively cares for us all.
-The heart of gratitude lies not in things received, but in a relationship that will not fail.
+Gratitude, like all virtue, both originates and flows from love–a love born of trusting and relying on a God who actively cares for me.
+The heart of gratitude lies not in things received, but in an awareness of that one relationship that will never fail.